 Remote Possibility of Supporting a Workflow

-Why has no VCS GUI added a Coda-style project list and automatically looks for project files and their application icons in a checkout to pre-populate the icon?
+Why does no VCS GUI add a Coda-style project list and automatically looks for project files and their application icons in a checkout to pre-populate the icon?

 Promise to be Better

 Im sorry, this has turned into a rant there.
 But the fact is, there are so many VCS applications, yet most simply expose the commands of their command line equivalents.
 Why do so few protect me from commonly made mistakes and focus on what me and my colleagues want to achieve instead and support us in that?